The COMP Gold Medal

 4. Additional 1 to 2 page letters supporting the nomination from three or more members of COMP

-Nominations for the COMP Gold Medal are accepted through our online portal.
-Nominations for 2023 are now closed.
+Nominations for the COMP Gold Medal are accepted through our online portal

-Candidates selected for the medal will be invited to attend the COMP Annual Scientific Meeting where the award will be presented by the COMP President.
+Candidates selected for the medal will be invited to attend the Annual Scientific Meeting where the award will be presented by the COMP President.
 Travel expenses will be paid for the medal winner.
-The medal winner may be asked to give a 30 minute scientific presentation at the COMP meeting in addition to a short acceptance speech when the medal is presented.
+The medal winner may be asked to give a scientific presentation at the meeting in addition to a short acceptance speech when the medal is presented.

 [untitled]